 Last week, the Consumer Financial Protection Bureau (CFPB) made headlines when it announced in Kansas City new proposed rules for the payday loan industry.
 Although it did garner some mixed reviews, it would give the battered industry a facelift.
 The rules would apply nationally and duplicate stricter regulations that may already be in place by the states.

 Well, the CFPB won’t have Arkansas to kick around as the state is furious with the CFPB.

 Soon after the CFPB released its proposal, Arkansas Attorney General Leslie Rutledge sent out a press release, outlining her disappointment with the federal consumer watchdog agency’s lack of respect for state officials.
 She lambasted the CFPB for failing to meet or consult with state officials across the country.

 Rutledge even noted that CFPB director Richard Cordray disregarded her request to meet.
 Ostensibly, the Arkansas AG sent a letter to Cordray earlier this year asking him to establish a “conference of states” to talk about his proposal and what other ideas the Obama administration may have for payday loans.

 She believes that a one-size-fits-all approach by the federal government isn’t feasible.
-There any many legitimate online and offline payday loan lenders such as Landmark Cash which help people obtain cash who otherwise wouldn’t be able to.
+There any many legitimate online and offline payday loan lenders which help people obtain cash who otherwise wouldn’t be able to.
 There are also many businesses who don’t follow the rules of the current system which is why this approach of one-size-fits-all won’t be effective.